The Tech Failings of Hawaii's Missile Alert - Slashdot

 I was perhaps not clear.
 I'm calling for the people who designed and implemented a system that was so mistake prone to be sent on permanent vacation.
 The guy who sent out the alert was just a person making a mistake on fatally flawed software.

 Their design and implementation indicates either a lack of knowledge of life critical systems, or a callous indifference to it.
 You have to place interrupt safe (yeah an oxymoron) points at places.
 Running a alert test?
 Have a nice Alert test physical switch.
-Switch
+Switch guard, different color.
+Actual alert?
+Another switch with a guard and a different color.
+Never a menu item.
+The colors indicate the difference, the switch guards function as an "Are You Sure?" message.
+A degree of separation between testing the system and activating the system must be in place.
+There was essentially no separation in this incompetent implementation.
+How many know someone in the office that accidentally did reply to all, or forward some email chain to external Eric rather than the internal Eric.
+Shit happens.
+Clearly the design of that system isn't the best.

 Re: (Score:2)